How do I get into finance?

 Starting your accountancy career as a school leaver

-Accountancy firms usually seek good academic grades (eg 280 UCAS points) from applicants, with at least a B grade in GCSE maths and English.
+Accountancy firms usually seek good academic grades from applicants, with usually at least a B grade in GCSE maths and English.
 Most school leaver programmes last five years; the first two years are spent working towards a basic qualification or certificate, the following three towards professional qualification.
 A few firms offer a combined degree and professional qualification programme – these programmes usually take between four and six years.

 A small number of firms offer summer schools for year 12 students – getting this kind of experience on your CV will make you more employable when applying for a school leaver programme.
 Equally, being able to show that you have attended a firm’s school events, open evenings or insight days will improve your chances of being hired.

 Arts degrees are as welcome as numerate degrees (degrees with a high concentration of maths), as long as you can demonstrate to recruiters that numbers don’t scare you (numeracy tests are often part of the application process).

 A graduate can enter the accountancy profession with a 2.1 degree from a highly ranked university in almost any subject.
 Most employers will want to see good A level grades as well.
 Minimum requirements for a lot of firms are changing, however, so it is best to check the website of the employer you are interested in.

 Many graduates seek internships in their penultimate year of study, as full-time offers are frequently made to interns who impress employers.
 After being hired, graduates usually take about three years to become professionally qualified.

 Most investment management firms offer two structured routes into the business: school leaver programmes and graduate programmes.